Egyptian Fractions

 Schur Numbers

-Schur numbers tell you highest number that you can count to using k different colours before you’re forced to have an all same-coloured solution to a + b = c.
+Schur numbers tell you the highest number that you can count to using k different colours before you’re forced to have an all same-coloured solution to a + b = c.

 See here for the printable puzzle with further explanations and here for a video including the solutions (that are known so far …).